HPH-Fabrication-Addins/cinx-api-docs/source/includes/_labor-units.md

 Parameter Name | Description | Value Type or Options
 ----- | ----- | -----
-view | Defines which API response format will be returned. | details labor | Defines which organization's units are to be returned. | MCAA, PHCC, ALL
+view | Defines which API response format will be returned. | details labor | Defines which organization's units are to be returned. | mcaa, phcc, all